-While that’s the intended goal of acoustic tiles, diffusion is used to spread sound out evenly maintaining the balance of the room.
-It doesn’t reduce reflected sound as acoustic tiles do, instead retaining any natural reverb the room might have while dispersing the sound evenly throughout the room.
+While that’s the intended goal of acoustic tiles, diffusion is used to spread the sound out evenly maintaining the balance of the room.
+It doesn’t reduce reflected sound as acoustic tiles do, instead of retaining any natural reverb the room might have while dispersing the sound evenly throughout the room.

 They are less common than absorptive products and used far less often in the home studio or rehearsal room environment because ideally they are best suited to a room that already sounds great, like what you might expect if going to the theater.